edhowland/IndexCardProgramming-EBNF/README.md

 By repeatedly performing this small exercise, you begin to build muscle memory which reinforces your skill set for creating lgrammars, which helps you understand other's BNF rules you might encounter.

+## Regular Expressions

+This example shows the precedence of the various  RegExp operators